top of page

 Surrogacy

-For some, welcoming a child into the world is among life’s top priorities.
-If a woman is unable to carry a pregnancy to term, gestational surrogacy may be the best option.
-Also called a surrogate, a gestational carrier is a woman who carries and delivers a child for a couple or individual.
+For some, becoming parents is a top priority, but if a woman is unable to carry a pregnancy to term, gestational surrogacy may be the best option.
+A gestational carrier, also known as a surrogate, is a woman who carries and delivers a child for intended parents.

 • Women without a functioning uterus